FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/FLO-2D Storm Drain Manual 2021/Chapter 5.rst

                  equal to the channel bed elevation.

    * - No elevation differencesbetween surface and stormdrain layers.
-     - NOTE: THERE ARE NO DIFFERENCES BETWEEN FLOODPLAIN GRID AND STORM DRAIN RIM ELEVATIONS.
+     - .. note:: THERE ARE NO DIFFERENCES BETWEEN FLOODPLAIN GRID AND STORM

+                 DRAIN RIM ELEVATIONS.

        .. note:: THERE ARE NO DIFFERENCES BETWEEN FLOODPLAIN GRID AND TYPE 4